Home Search Gallery How-To Books Links Workshops About Contact

 Distortion

-As expected, on film or an FX digital camera, it has some barrel distortion at 35mm and some pincushion distortion at 70mm.
+On FX, it has some barrel distortion at 35mm and some pincushion distortion at 70mm.
 On a DX camera it almost has none, care of the crop factor.

 Plug these figures into Photoshop CS2's lens distortion filter to correct the distortion.
 These aren't facts or specifications, they are the results of my research that requires me to climb a bluff on a very clear day and shoot the ocean's horizon.